-Project Photos/// Project Technical Information///Project Blog (under repair)///Our Team/// Aviation Challenge Event/NL 102 Dedication Event Information
+Project Photos/// Project Technical Information///Project Blog///Our Team/// Aviation Challenge Event/NL 102 Dedication Event Information

-STATUS of NEXT WORKING SESSION: The next planned worksession is Aug 8th at 0700.
+STATUS of NEXT WORKING SESSION: The next planned worksession is TBD.

 The F-14 Tomcat was the Navy’s premiere fighter aircraft from the late 1970’s until its retirement in 2006.
 The aircraft featured a two man crew, a pilot and a Radar Intercept Officer who acted as a co-pilot as well as taking responsibility for operating the weapons and navigations systems and handling most communications as well.
 During the early 1980’s, I was fortunate enough to be a Radar Intercept Officer assigned to the aircraft, and at that time our mission was strictly air-to-air (which was fine by me).